 Liquid Smoke

 In most grocery stores, you’ll find liquid smoke in the condiment aisle, typically near the BBQ sauces.
 There are commonly two types available: hickory and mesquite.
 Hickory liquid smoke has a strong robust smokiness, while mesquite offers a slightly sweeter and more subtle smoky flavor.
-Both can be used in this recipe depending on your taste preference, but we recommend Hickory for its strong flavor.
+Both can be used in this recipe depending on your taste preference, but we recommend hickory for its strong flavor.

 Side by side images showing kalua pork before cooking, after cooking, and after shredding.

-Turn Your Kalua Pork Into More Meals
+Turn Your Pork into More Meals

 Pork Salad: Toss Kalua Pork into a fresh salad with mixed greens, cherry tomatoes, cucumbers.
 Our cilantro-lime ranch dressing is perfect on top.